Swissair Flight 330: Air traffic control transcript

 Zurich ATC: Swissair 330, heading 080 please.

 Zurich ATC: Swissair 330, please open your window please, Swissair 330 open your window please.

 Zurich ATC: 330, I cannot read you anymore.

 (End of recording).A segment of the recording is publicly available on sites such as YouTube.

 Postal history

 As noted in Kibble (The Arab Israeli Conflict: No Service, Returned & Captured Mail, 2014) - On 21 February 1970 Swissair Flight 330 left Zurich, Switzerland, bound for Tel Aviv, Israel.
 A bomb exploded in the rear cargo compartment nine minutes after take-off.
 The crew attempted to turn the plane around and undertake an emergency landing at Zurich, but it crashed a short time later in a wooded area at Würenlingen, near Zurich.
 A bomb with an altimeter trigger was placed in a package mailed to an Israeli address by Palestinian extremists.
 All 47 persons on board (38 passengers and 9 crew) were killed.
-A small amount of mail was recovered from the crash and is highly prized by collectors of crash mail.
+A small amount of mail was recovered from the crash due to the plane being loaded with mail prior to departure and allowed for the bomb to be easily hidden without ground personnel noticing.

 A black instructional marking in French was applied to any mail that survived the crash, which translated reads: